cambrian/bridge-client/README.md

 ## Concept
 Our back-end codebase relies on Haskell's type safety to prevent errors of all kinds.
-Naturally, we want to use a common set of types when we handle front-end requests.
+Naturally, we want our front-end RPC callers to use the same types as our back-end RPC handlers.
 Since we're using a different language (TypeScript) to build out the front-end, however, and since all data is text-serialized when it goes over the network, we can't just copy our request and response types from back-end to front-end.

 Fortunately, Haskell magic lets us generate RPC functions and types for the TypeScript front-end to use.
 This requires only some up-front work to create the right boilerplate.
 Now whenever the